saketh33/Python-tricks/README.md

 You can send message at a particular time to any number using this pywhatkit library
 # QR code generator
 You can create you own qr code for any link using pyqrcode and pypng libraries
+# Insta Follower Notifier
+It can show any ones insta follow count and the recent checked follow count at a particular interval of time